nawtry/Java-the-Hut/README.md

 On each page there is a 'HOME' button which redirects the user to the Home page, seen at the start of the app.

+The website where our database is is ek327app.comlu.com.
+We have two php files-- create_new_event and get_event_data.
+The php files are included in the main page of GitHub.

 *********